Stamford Advocate: Times-Mirror and Tribune

 In 1977, the Gillespie family sold the paper to Times Mirror Company, owner of The Los Angeles Times.

 In 1978, Anthony Dolan, a staff writer at the time, won a Pulitzer Prize for reporting on city corruption.
 While in college, he had written for the Yale Daily News, and interviewed Stamford resident and Yale alumnus William F. Buckley Jr. for that student newspaper.
 The two became friends, and when Dolan lost his job with Gannett, Buckley helped get him hired by The Advocate.
 By 1979, Dolan had become tired of journalism and in 1980 went to work for Ronald Reagan's campaign for president.
 Dolan went on to become a speechwriter in Reagan's White House.

 In 1980, the newspaper moved to a new building at the corner of Tresser and Washington Boulevards in downtown Stamford.
 The building was constructed by Frank Mercede & Sons Inc. under a contract signed by the Advocate's then-publisher Jay Shaw.

 In June 2000, Tribune Company bought Times Mirror, incorporating The Advocate into the Chicago-based company's holdings.
-The property at Tresser Blvd was subsequently sold.
+The property at Tresser Boulevard was subsequently sold.

-In May 2003 The Advocate opened an office at 605 West Ave. in Norwalk.
+In May 2003 The Advocate opened an office at 605 West Avenue in Norwalk.
 The newspaper had started printing separate Norwalk editions in the 1980s, but reporters had worked in the Stamford offices.